Life is a rollercoaster

 Group A started on the track, whilst my group were given exercises to do.

-- 12 x single leg deadlift (on left hand side) with a weight
+- 12 x single leg deadlift (on the left-hand side) with a weight

 - 12 x lunge with medicine ball on alternating legs

-- 12 x single leg deadlift (on right hand side) with a weight
+- 12 x single leg deadlift (on the right-hand side) with a weight

 - 2 x 20m squats sideways